Iain Lee: Personal life

 In March 2018, Lee announced that he and his wife, broadcaster Helena Wilkinson, were getting divorced.
 The couple have two sons.
 At the time of the announcement, Lee confessed he had relapsed in drug use after being sober for 13 years, in a three-month period following his stint on I'm a Celebrity...
 Get Me Out of Here!, to which he credited Katherine Boyle in taking him to an Alcoholics Anonymous meeting.
 In September 2020, Lee said he had broken a two-and-a-half year period of sobriety when he relapsed on cocaine.

 Lee legally changed his name to Iain Felix Diamond Lee, with his middle names being chosen by his sons.

 In July 2019, Lee came out as bisexual on his radio show, something that he had felt embarrassed about and tried to handle it with drugs and extramarital affairs.
 He credited sessions with a therapist to deal with his depression, which began when he started having sex with older men at fourteen.
 He realised that "Now I can see that it was abuse."

 In September 2020, Lee started a college course to become a counsellor.

+Lee got engaged to his long-time co-host Katherine Boyle in 2025.